SamahGC/Stringology-Based-Motif-Discovery-for-EEG-Analysis/README.md

 This repository contains the implementation of the OPM (Order Preserving Matching) and CTM (Cartesian Tree Matching) based motif discovery framework described in:

-> Dahan, A., & Ghazawi, S. (2026). *Stringology-Based Motif Discovery for Electrophysiological Time Series: A Framework for Temporal Pattern Analysis with an ADHD Case Study.* Computers in Biology and Medicine.
+> Dahan, A., & Ghazawi, S. (2026). *Stringology-Based Motif Discovery for Electrophysiological Time Series: A Framework for Temporal Pattern Analysis with an ADHD Case Study.*

 ## Overview